GM2k27/Voice-Enabled-Smart-Navigation-System/README.md

    - Phrase (exact match for voice command)
    - Target Location (select from saved locations)
 4. When the phrase is spoken, it will navigate to the target location

+### AI Assistance

+1. Navigate to the home page (`/`)
+2. Click the "🎤 Ask AI" button
+3. Speak your question or request (e.g., "What's the weather like in Paris?", "Suggest places to visit in Tokyo")
+4. The AI will respond with voice and display a popup with the answer
+5. The navigation voice recognition will resume after the AI response

 ## Database Schema